Azerbaijani president offers condolences to Ukrainian counterpart | News.az

 Azerbaijani president offers condolences to Ukrainian counterpart

-Azerbaijan’s President Ilham Aliyev offered condolences to his Ukrainian counterpart Volodymyr Zelensky over a fatal fire in the city of Odessa.
+Azerbaijan's President Ilham Aliyev sent a letter of condolences to his Ukrainian counterpart Volodymyr Zelensky.

-“I was deeply saddened by the news of the loss of life caused by fire in a college in the city of Odessa,” President Aliyev said in his letter of condolences.
+"I was deeply saddened by the news of heavy casualties as a passenger plane of Ukraine International Airlines crashed near the city of Tehran," the Azerbaijani president said in his letter.

-“It is due to that tragedy that on behalf of the people of Azerbaijan and on my personal behalf I offer heartfelt condolences to you, the families of the victims and the Ukrainian people and wish speedy recovery to the injured,” the head of state said.
+"On the occasion of this tragedy, on my own behalf and on behalf of the people of Azerbaijan, I extend my deepest condolences to you, families and loved ones of those who were killed," President Aliyev said.

-At least 12 people died in a fire at a college in the southern Ukrainian city of Odessa.

 News.Az